AccelByte/accelbyte-unreal-sdk-plugin/README.md

 ### Blueprint

-We can call all of The Justice SDK function from blueprint.
-We have 2 different kind of blueprint function:
+We are able to call all Justice SDK function from the blueprint.
+We have 2 different kinds of blueprint function:

 1. Blueprint function with delegates parameter
 2. Blueprint async function with multiple output pins